hsson/metavisor-cli/README.md

 ```
 $ make build
 ```
-Or if you want to compile using Docker, run:
+OR if you want to compile using Docker, run:
 ```
 $ make docker-build
 ```